Next-Generation Secure Computing Base: Curtained memory

 NGSCB also relies on a curtained memory feature provided by the CPU.
 Data within curtained memory can only be accessed by the application to which it belongs, and not by any other application or the Operating System.
-The attestation features of the TPM(Trusted Platform Module) can be used to confirm to a trusted application that it is genuinely running in curtained memory; it is therefore very difficult for anyone, including the owner, to trick a trusted application into running outside of curtained memory.
+The attestation features of the TPM can be used to confirm to a trusted application that it is genuinely running in curtained memory; it is therefore very difficult for anyone, including the owner, to trick a trusted application into running outside of curtained memory.
 This in turn makes reverse engineering of a trusted application extremely difficult.

 Applications

 NGSCB-enabled applications are to be split into two distinct parts, the NCA, a trusted module with access to a limited Application Programming Interface (API), and an untrusted portion, which has access to the full Windows API.
 Any code which deals with NGSCB functions must be located within the NCA.

 The reason for this split is that the Windows API has developed over many years and is as a result extremely complex and difficult to audit for security bugs.
 To maximize security, trusted code is required to use a smaller, carefully audited API.
 Where security is not paramount, the full API is available.